How To Create an Attractive Splash Page?

 Your home page is the first thing a visitors sees before they’re invited to view the content of the website.
 If potential customers are backing out shortly after they arrive, then it is a fair indication your website is failing you if it isn’t sending out Wow Energy.
 Wow, Energy is that built-in element of intrigue that fascinates visitors as they’re lured to your page.
 Wow, Energy also has the power to have them linger long after other sites offering similar products and services to yours have watched them click off.

-A splash page is a business card per se; a Welcome, won’t you come on in? screen.
+A splash page is a business card and acts as a Welcome, “won’t you come on in” screen.
 It has come full circle since 2007 when it was often asked if we require them.
 In 2010 we were ready to euthanise them due to their lack of content.
 And in 2016 they made a comeback, and they’re better than they’ve ever been.
 They’ve assisted in increasing conversions and are the CTA (Call To Action) pages that act as a lead-in.

 What is a Splash Page?